anoopl/echo-app/README.md

 # Requirements:

-Install Terraform: We use Terraform to create GKE and related resources.
+**Terraform** : We use Terraform to create GKE and related resources.
 Please install Terraform by following: https://learn.hashicorp.com/terraform/getting-started/install.html

-Install Gcloud: To get the GKE credetials we need Gcloud installed in your path.
+**Gcloud CLI** : To get the GKE credetials we need Gcloud installed in your path.
 Install Gcloud by following https://cloud.google.com/sdk/install

-Install Kubectl: Kubectl is used by the Echo app deployment script.
+**Kubectl** : Kubectl is used by the Echo app deployment script.
 Please install by following: https://kubernetes.io/docs/tasks/tools/install-kubectl/

-Install Helm 3 :
+**Helm 3** :
 You need to have Helm latest version 3.x ( https://github.com/helm/helm/releases ) installed in as binary named helm3 in your path.
 This is not to conflict with Helm Version 2 if you have already installed it.
 Otherwise if you have only Helm 3 installed as helm in path, you can edit the scripts (deploy_echo.sh, deploy_nginx_ingress.sh) and update the command helm3 to helm.